urielsalis/mojiraFeedIRC/README.md

 Commands:
 -
-- /msg FeedServer IGNORE ignore string - Adds a string to your ignore list
+- /msg FeedServer IGNORE ignore regex - adds "regex" to your ignore list, it must be a full match for it to be ignored